richard-porter/trust-chain-protocol/README.md

 - **Compounding Constraint Erosion** — Soft constraints applied differently at each hop nullify the original hard constraint across the chain.
 - **Untraceable Action Chains** — When something goes wrong, no auditable record exists of who authorized what at whose direction.
 - **Intent Drift** — Natural language intent, reinterpreted at each hop, accumulates semantic drift.
 The final action is technically coherent and practically wrong.
+- **Context Contamination** — Malicious, incorrect, or misleading information propagates through the agent network and drives downstream agents into problematic behaviors.
+Unlike Authority Spoofing (forged tokens) or Intent Drift (language degradation), Context Contamination involves inputs that are structurally valid and pass chain verification — but are semantically poisoned.
+The agent acts correctly on bad data.

 -----